 Parents: Cane Corso x Doberman mix

-The Cane Corso and Doberman Pinscher mix results in the Doberman Corso – another great guard dog for all families.
-While Corsos were originally bred for hunting, they do have a mild temperament that compliments the Dobie.
+The Cane Corso and Doberman Pinscher mix results in the Doberman Corso – an ultimate guard dog for all families.
+While Corsos were originally bred for hunting, they do have a relatively mild temperament that compliments the Dobe.

 Both parents are highly trainable, which bodes well for the Doberman Corso.
-From the Corso side, they’ll be more reserved and calm than a purebred Dobie.
-However, the high confidence and alertness of the Doberman is likely to be inherited.
+From the Corso side, they may be more reserved and calm than a Doberman.
+However, the high confidence and vigilance of the Doberman is likely to be inherited.

 20. Great Dobernees